sonichen/KnowledgeBase/docs/others/network/ch1.md

-R2.
-The word *protocol* is often used to describe diplomatic relations.
-How does Wikipedia describe diplomatic protocol?

-> From Wikipedia: Diplomatic protocol is commonly described as **a set of international courtesy rules**.
-These well-established and time-honored rules have **made it easier for nations and people to live and work together**.
-Part of protocol has always been the acknowledgment of the hierarchical standing of all present.
-Protocol rules are based on the principles of civility.

-R3.
-Why are standards important for protocols?

-> It provide a framework that allows different software to interact with each other.
->
-> It control sending, receiving of msg, it support the Internet to work.

-### SECTION 1.2

-R4.
-List four access technologies.
-Classify each one as home access, enterprise access, or wide-area wireless access.

-> DSL over telephone line: home access
->
-> Cable to HFC: home sccess
->
-> Wifi: enterprise access
->
-> 4G and 5G: wide-area wireless

-R5.
-Is HFC transmission rate dedicated or shared among users?
-Are collisions possible in a downstream HFC channel?
-Why or why not?

->  HFC transmission is shared among the users.
->
-> No, there are no collisions in the downstream channel.
->
-> On the downstream, all packets emanate from a single source.

-R6.
-List the available residential access technologies in your city.
-For each type of access, provide the advertised downstream rate, upstream rate, and monthly price.

-> DSL
->
-> cable modem
->
-> fiber-to-the-home

-R7.
-What is the transmission rate of Ethernet LANs?

-> Ethernet LANs have transmission rates of 10 Mbps, 100 Mbps, 1 Gbps and 10 Gbps.

-R8.
-What are some of the physical media that Ethernet can run over?

-> Ethernet most commonly runs over twisted-pair copper wire.
-It also run over fiber optic links.

 **R9.
 HFC, DSL, and FTTH are all used for residential access.
 For each of these access technologies, provide a range of transmission rates and comment on whether the transmission rate is shared or dedicated.**

 > Dial up modems: up to 56 Kbps, bandwidth is dedicated;